-Executive Director - A staff member appointed by the Pinellas Planning Council, with sole authority to manage the activities of the agency and its staff pursuant to Section 7(1) of Chapter 2012-245, Laws of Florida.
+Executive Director - A staff member appointed by Forward Pinellas, with sole authority to manage the activities of the agency and its staff pursuant to Section 7(1) of Chapter 2012-245, Laws of Florida.
 The Executive Director may designate a staff member to carry out his/her responsibilities as identified in these Countywide Rules.